carlosmoretti/password-recovery-whatsapp-netcore/README.md

-# Password Change with .NET Core 3.1 WebAPI, DDD, DI, Repository Pattern, Migrations and Exception Handling.
+# Password Change with .NET Core 3.1 WebAPI, DDD, DI, Repository Pattern, Migrations and Exception Handling, Bcrypt
 This structure can be use as scaffold.

 # How to configure Twilio!